palaa159/Docs/Getting Started/00-Welcome.md

 **Research Published With OpenBCI**

 We put together [The OpenBCI Citation List](https://docs.google.com/spreadsheets/d/1WvolD2-QJ5aUJy5o0Dq5wdFQtLMkMtppZT8s_ihYyA4/edit#gid=0), a collection of recently published peer-reviewed research using OpenBCI products.
+For even more OpenBCI-based independent research, search for "openbci" in [Google Scholar](scholar.google.com).
 We're proud of how many OpenBCI-based research reports are out there!

 **Note:** If you are interested in contributing to the OpenBCI Learning Pages, feel free to create your own Markdown file and submit a pull request to relevant sub-directory of the [Docs repo](https://github.com/openbci/docs) on our Github!
 If you notice any mistakes in these guides, you can also submit issues there.